-When my daughter turned thirteen, I knew that everything would change.
+When my daughter turned fifteen, I knew that everything would change.
 From her body to her taste in music and movies to how she even wanted to celebrate holidays with (well without) the family.

 Having four kids who are not relatively close in age can be a lot of fun, but it can also be difficult.
 In the case of my daughter, finding age-appropriate Christmas activities for a teenager can be a challenge.
 Of course at her age she is way too old to sit on Santa’s lap; and according to her, she is much to “classy” (read cool) to even attempt to do family photos in matching pajamas or dresses with her younger sisters.
 It seems as with most teens, she has just outgrown many of the childhood traditions that I cherished experiencing with her while she was younger.

 However, just because they are much too cool to participate in Christmas photo shoots or marathons of the old Rankin & Bass Christmas specials, that doesn’t mean you shouldn’t still try and keep your teen involved in your family’s Christmas traditions.